Jamie-Gargrave/portfolio-pp1/README.md

 5. [Figma:](https://www.figma.com/)
     - Figma has been used to complete my wireframes for Desktops /Tablets /Phones.
 6. Apple Playground (IOS Beta Feature)
-    -  Playground was used to create an image of myself from a previous photo I took.
+    -  Playground was used to create an illustration of myself from a previous photo I took.

 ## Testing